Charged Scalar Field at Future Null Infinity via Nonlinear Hyperboloidal Evolution: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Christian Peterson Bórquez for useful advice regarding the ringing of QNM in hyperboloidal slices and to Adrien Kuntz and Nicola Franchini for the help finding important references for this work.
 The acknowledgements extend naturally to Vitor Cardoso and again to Adrien for very useful comments on the manuscript.
-AVV thanks the Fundac\~ao para a Ci\^encia e Tecnologia (FCT), Portugal, for the financial support to the Center for Astrophysics and Gravitation (CENTRA/IST/ULisboa) through the Grant Project~No.~UIDB/00099/2020.
+We also thank the PRD referee for spotting a mistake in the equations that had gone undetected until now. {\high Finally, we are indebted to Shahar Hod for pointing out several inaccuracies in an earlier version of our paper.} AVV thanks the Fundac\~ao para a Ci\^encia e Tecnologia (FCT), Portugal, for the financial support to the Center for Astrophysics and Gravitation (CENTRA/IST/ULisboa) through the Grant Project~No.~UIDB/00099/2020.
 This work was also supported by the Universitat de les Illes Balears (UIB); the Spanish Agencia Estatal de Investigación grants PID2022-138626NB-I00, RED2022-134204-E, RED2022-134411-T, funded by MICIU/AEI/10.13039/501100011033 and the ERDF/EU; and the Comunitat Autònoma de les Illes Balears through the Conselleria d'Educació i Universitats with funds from the European Union - NextGenerationEU/PRTR-C17.I1 (SINCO2022/6719) and from the European Union - European Regional Development Fund (ERDF) (SINCO2022/18146).
 JDA thanks Fundação para a Ciência e Tecnologia (FCT), Portugal, for the financial support through the Grant Project 2024.04456.CERN.